 Acute leukemia spreads and worsens quickly and requires aggressive treatment.
 Chronic leukemia progresses very slowly and goes undiagnosed for years.

 What Are the Treatment Options for Leukemia?

 The recommended treatment options for leukemia are targeted therapy, chemotherapy, CAR T cell therapy, other immunotherapy, bone marrow or hematopoietic stem cell transplantation.
 The personalized treatment plan will depend on which blood cancer the patient has.
-All cancer patients at MSKCC are offered compassionate and personalized care from their experts.
+All cancer patients at MSK are offered compassionate and personalized care from their experts.
 Specialists experienced in surgery, chemotherapy, radiation therapy, rehabilitation, and maintaining the quality of life will work closely to develop a customized treatment plan to ensure the best outcome possible.
-Patients also benefit from new chemotherapy drugs through thousands of ongoing clinical trials at MSKCC.
-MSKCC leukemia experts use various tests to diagnose leukemia.
+Patients also benefit from new chemotherapy drugs through thousands of ongoing clinical trials at MSK.
+MSK leukemia experts use various tests to diagnose leukemia.
 Tests also show changes in the bone marrow or genetic makeup of the cancer cells.
-MSKCC’s hematologists identify abnormal genes in each leukemia patient to know the drugs that will be most effective.
+MSK's hematologists identify abnormal genes in each leukemia patient to know the drugs that will be most effective.